SolDapper/solana-optimizer/README.md

 ![powered by solana](http://mcswap.xyz/gh/stacked-color.svg)

 # note
-this tx optimizer requires a Helius RPC as it utilizes the getPriorityFeeEstimate method
+requires a helius rpc as it utilizes the getPriorityFeeEstimate method

 # example
 ```javascript